alvarosantamariagomez/sari/www/about.md

 18) Plot the power `periodogram` to check that the fitted noise model corresponds to the LS model residuals, or use the estimated log-likelihood to select the best noise model.
 The parameters of the fitted noise model will be used to estimate a more realistic formal uncertainty of the linear trend.
 19) Use the estimated noise parameters to check the significance of the estimated offsets using the `offset verification` option and remove offsets from the LS model accordingly.
 20) Plot the `histogram` if statistics of the model/filter residuals or a stationarity assessment are needed.
-21) Run the MIDAS estimator for trend comparison.
+21) Run the MIDAS and the minimum entropy estimator for trend comparison.
 22) Load the parameters of a `plate model` to check if the site is located where it should be and it is not moving away from its plate.
 23) Save the results on your computer using the `save` icon at the top right corner.
 The periodogram data can be saved by clicking on the `get periodogram data` link below the periodogram.
 24) Iterate through the different coordinate components and save each one of them.
 The same component can be saved multiple times, for instance if the model was improved.